 the United States shows the Pacific and Atlantic oceans, the islands Mapmakers create other maps to show the physical features (characteristics of a place) of an area like landforms or major bodies of water.
 We call these physical maps.
 For instance, the physical map of of Hawaii, the Rocky Mountains, the five Great Lakes and the Mississippi River.
-Many times physical maps will 00 indicate also include varying colors to changes in Notice on the map above that the highest points in the Rocky Mountains are a darker elevations of the land and landforms. green than the lower lying area of the Great Plains.
-This allows us to easily see the change elevation.
+Many times physical maps will 00 Notice on the map above that the highest indicate points in the Rocky Mountains are a darker elevations of the land and landforms. also include varying colors to